 In the past couple of weeks, I’ve had a handful of messages and emails asking me if I could share some tips with new businesses just starting out.
 And one of the top ones I ask is if you have a contract for your business?
 This was by far one of my biggest mistakes when I first started out.
 I didn’t want to pay an attorney for one, didn’t know where to start, and didn’t think I needed one considering how small I was.

 WELL, you all are super lucky that there are specific sites, options, and costs for getting yourself protected these days (so you have no excuse)!
-AKA: like the Contract Shop where I get mine.
+AKA: like The Creative Law Shop where I get mine.

 Here is the thing…if you have a client who is not paying you, who isn’t happy with your work, or who have simply ghosted you, your contract will protect you.
 I can’t tell you enough how many times I worked with a client who wasn’t paying OR who kept doing revision upon revision to realize I couldn’t do anything about it because I didn’t have this magical piece of paper laying down the rules.